Oluwasetemi/css-note/slides.md

 <p>I am taking color red and increasing my font size.</p>
 ```

-This CSS rule is saying that apply color of red to every <kbd>p</kbd> element and also increase its font size to 36px.
+This CSS rule is saying that apply color of red to every `p` element and also increase its font size to 36px.

 ---

 - Class selector: There is a class attribute associated to all HTML elements, this allows us to target a specific HTML element for its class name.
-To style an element using the class name we make use of the dot notation <kbd>.</kbd> before the class name when writing our selector in the CSS rule <kbd>.paragraph</kbd>
+To style an element using the class name we make use of the dot notation `.` before the class name when writing our selector in the CSS rule `.paragraph`

-<ins>Code Example</ins>:

 ```html {monaco-run}
 <style>